-The Diaspora Policy 2024 was developed through a highly participatory and consultative approach within the context of constitutional requirement of public participation, and it involved all the key stakeholders from both within and outside Kenya.
-The Diaspora, the major stakeholder views on areas of interest to be included in the policy were solicited through interviews using questionnaires relayed to them via their Diaspora leaders, Diaspora Associations contacts and Kenyan Missions abroad.
+The Diaspora Policy 2024, was developed through a participatory and consultative approach within the context of constitutional requirement of public participation, and it involved key stakeholders in Kenya and in the diaspora.
+In the diaspora views were solicited through interviews using questionnaires relayed via Diaspora leaders, Diaspora Associations and Kenyan Missions abroad.
+The State Department for Diaspora Affairs (SDDA) also organized webinars for the Diaspora and other stakeholders which were held according to regions: The Americas; Europe, Middle East and Africa; Australia and East Asia.